 Recordings include Marcia Kraus’ Three Fairy Tales for Soprano, Oboe and Piano with Centaur Records; Virgil Thomson’s Four Saints in Three Acts with Boston Modern Orchestra Project and BMOP Sound; and Paul Moravec’s Blizzard Voices, also with BMOP Sound.

-In addition to performing, Ms. Selig looks forward to returning for a fourth year to the voice faculty of the Boston University Tanglewood Institute, joining the voice faculty at Brown University in the fall of 2017, and returning for an eighth year to the voice faculty at Norwood High School.
+In addition to performing, Ms. Selig has been on the voice faculty of the Boston University Tanglewood Institute since 2014 and joins the voice faculty of Brown University in the fall of 2017.

 Ms. Selig earned an Artist Diploma and Master of Music from Cincinnati College- Conservatory of Music and a BM/BA in Voice and English summa cum laude from The University of Michigan.
 She spent two seasons each as an Apprentice artist with Chautauqua Opera, Santa Fe Opera and Pittsburgh Opera; was a fellow at both the Ravinia Festival Steans Institute and Tanglewood Music Center; and studied at the Accademia Musicale Chigiana in Siena and Istituto il David in Florence.